Information for Absentee Voters in November 7, 2017 General Election

 You may apply for an absentee ballot at any time.
-Ballots will be mailed out the August 29 special beginning on July 14, 2017.
+Ballots will be mailed out for the November 7 election beginning on September 22, 2017.

-We do NOT recommend you vote absentee by mail.
-Your ballot could get lost in the mail either being delivered to you or returned to the electoral board.
+We STRONGLY encourage you to vote absentee in-person: Your ballot could get lost in the mail either being delivered to you or returned to the electoral board.
 Also, there are strict rules to follow in completing an absentee mail ballot, and many ballots are not counted due to errors.

 If you must vote absentee by mail, here is the information you need: